 My railway photo archive with photos of German and foreign railways, stations in southwest Germany, trams and industrial railways was created since 1966 and contains well over 100,000 photos.

 My main occupation was an editor and freelancer with a focus on technology at German business magazines and newpapers such as Handelsblatt, Wirtschaftswoche, VDI-Nachrichten, FAZ, Süddeutsche Zeitung, Focus and MDR Radio and Television - to name the most important.

 Today I am still a specialist author for companies in the railway industry and familiar with current and future developments in mobility, from new rail vehicles and train protection systems to digital solutions for networked passenger and freight transport by rail and road.

-Spur1info went online in April 2012 and is appreciated by readers from many countries as an up-to-date, truthful, independent online magazine.
+Spur1info went online in April 2012 and is appreciated by readers from many countries as an up-to-date, truthful and independent online magazine.
 It is the world's only 1-gauge magazine on the Internet.
 Since the end of 2014, elaborate articles have only been available by subscription.
-Every year I publish 250 to 280 articles in German and English as well as 2,500 to 3,000 unique photos.
+Every year I publish about 250 articles in German and English as well as 2,500 to 3,000 unique high quality photos.
 International guest authors also enrich spur1info.

 Publisher and Editor-in-Chief